SlyCrackz/Pendor-Enhanced/README.md

 1. **Spawns and Parties**
 2. **Knighthood Orders**
     - Be able to create KO chapters in any walled fief of your own kingdom - credits to SirArtyr, Leonion and VonDegurechaff
+    - Overhaul of KO upgrade system - credits to Leonion
 3. **Custom Knighthood Order**
     - Unlock Sarleon and Ravenstern Armored Warhorses for your CKO - credits to VonDegurechaff
 4. **Honor and Renown**